Upon arrival at Durban’s King Shaka International Airport, you will be met and transferred to The Oyster Box.

 Kings Pool (3 nights)

-Overlooking the handsome oxbow lagoon of the same name as the camp, Kings Pool sits at the heart of the important wildlife corridor that straddles Angola, Namibia, Zambia and Zimbabwe.
-The river along where the camp is located, hosts a numerous species of birds and is a magnet for game, especially elephants in the dryer months.
+Overlooking the handsome oxbow lagoon of the same name as the camp, Kings Pool sits at the heart of the important wildlife corridor that straddles Angola, Namibia, Zambia, and Zimbabwe.
+The river along where the camp is located hosts numerous species of birds and is a magnet for game, especially elephants in the dryer months.

 - Morning and evening game drives.